-- Display slide #32. - Divide students in small groups depending on the amount of supplies you have. - Discuss the concept of a "solution" with your students.
-In this activity, solution refers to the mixture of food colouring and water. - Explain that in this activity, students will create a series of solutions containing different amounts of water and food colouring. - Review the steps of the procedure with students before they begin.
+- Display Slide #32. - Follow the teaching script to introduce this activity. - Divide students in small groups depending on the amount of supplies you have. - Discuss the concept of a solution with your students.
+In this activity, solution refers to the mixture of food colouring and water. - Explain that students will create a series of solutions containing different amounts of water and food colouring. - Hand out supplies and review the steps of the procedure with students before they begin.

-If need be, students can use an online ppm/percentage calculator to help them convert measurements.
+If required, students can use an online ppm/percentage calculator to help them convert measurements.

-This activity was adapted from a resource created by North Carolina's Department of Environmental Quality: https://deq.nc.gov/about/divisions/air-quality/air-qualityoutreach/air-quality-public-involvement/air-awareness/ its-our-air/1-3-parts-million
+This activity was adapted from a resource created by North Carolina's Department of Environmental Quality: https://deq.nc.gov/about/divisions/air-quality/ air-quality-outreach/air-quality-public-involvement/air- awareness/its-our-air/1-3-parts-million